matloff/omsi/README.md

 </a>
 </h2>

-OMSI has major advantages for students over the traditional pencil-and-paper format:
+__OMSI will often result in your getting a higher grade in an exam than you would have in the traditional pencil-and-paper format:__

 <UL>

-<li> With essay questions, students have a chance to edit their answers,
+<li> With essay questions, you have a chance to edit your answers,
 producing more coherent, readable prose.
 No cross-outs, arrows, words squeezed in above a line, no points off for unreadable handwriting. :-)
 </li> </p>

-<li> With coding questions, students can compile and run their code,
+<li> With coding questions, you can compile and run your code,
-giving them a chance to make corrections if their code doesn't work.
+giving you a chance to make corrections if your code doesn't work.
 </li> </p>

 </UL>

-In both of these aspects, OMSI gives the student a better opportunity to demonstrate his/her insight into the course material, compared to the traditional exam format.
+In both of these aspects, OMSI gives you a better opportunity to demonstrate your insight into the course material, compared to the traditional exam format.

 <h2>